Brunxi/LUCID/README.md

 ## Introduction

-LUCID is a bioinformatics pipeline designed to identify conserved genes in phytopathogenic fungi that can serve as potential targets for RNA interference-based control strategies.
-The pipeline integrates ortholog identification, RNA-seq analysis, and protein function analysis to identify Core Effector Proteins (CEPs) and Conserved Non-Annotated Proteins (CNAPs).
+LUCID (Lifestyle-Unrestricted Conserved Interference-Directed targets) is a bioinformatics pipeline designed to identify the most promising targets for RNA interference-based control strategies in phytopathogenic fungi.

+The pipeline's key strength is its ability to analyze any phytopathogenic fungus regardless of its lifestyle (obligate biotrophs, hemibiotrophs, or necrotrophs).
+LUCID integrates transcriptomics data with comparative genomics to identify genes that are:

+1. **Highly expressed or infection-specific**: The pipeline adaptively uses either TPM-based expression analysis (for obligate biotrophs) or differential expression analysis (for non-obligate biotrophs)

+2. **Evolutionary conserved**: Using OrthoFinder to identify orthologs conserved across user-selected groups of phytopathogenic fungi

+3. **Functionally important**: Through homology searches against a database of known pathogenicity factors

+The final output categorizes potential targets into two groups:
+- **Conserved Essential Proteins (CEPs)**: Proteins that are conserved, highly expressed, and have homology to known essential pathogenicity factors
+- **Conserved Non-Annotated Proteins (CNAPs)**: Conserved, highly expressed proteins without current functional annotation that represent novel potential targets

+This comprehensive approach makes LUCID a powerful tool for developing targeted, effective RNA interference strategies against diverse fungal plant pathogens.

 ---